-Want to read Moss in print?
-Find Moss: Volume Two (containing three full issues of mossy delights!) on our online store, or at a fine independent bookstore near you, including:
+Want to read this issue in print?
+Keep an eye out for Moss: Volume Three on shelves this July at a fine independent bookstore near you, including:

-In Seattle and Spokane, you can also find Moss: Volume One and Volume Two at your local public library.
+In Seattle and Spokane, you can also find Moss at your local public library.

 • Elliott Bay Book Company (Seattle)